Open-Finance-Lab/RLSolver_Contest_2025/docs/index.markdown

 1. **Graph Max-Cut with Parallel RL Agents**
 2. **Ising Model Ground-State Estimation via MCMC-based RL**

-We welcome researchers, students, and practitioners from optimization, RL, or GPU computing communities to participate!
+We welcome researchers, students, and practitioners from optimization, operations research (OR), RL/ML, or GPU computing communities to participate!

 ## Tasks